LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks

+The empirical evaluation considered three image classification settings designed to assess LAYA across distinct forms of representational hierarchy: a multilayer perceptron on Fashion-MNIST, a convolutional neural network on CIFAR-10, and a pretrained Vision Transformer on an artwork-style classification task.
+This selection made it possible to examine whether input-conditioned layer aggregation behaved differently when depth corresponded to successive fully connected transformations, increasingly abstract convolutional stages, or transformer encoder blocks.

+Although relatively lightweight compared to modern large-scale benchmarks, these datasets were deliberately selected because they provide controlled yet representative evaluation settings.
+Since LAYA operates exclusively at the output stage, the objective was not to maximize absolute predictive performance, but to isolate the effect of the proposed aggregation mechanism under different representational hierarchies while minimizing confounding factors such as large-scale pretraining, extensive data augmentation, or highly optimized architectures.

-Fashion-MNIST~\citep{xiao2017fashion} contains $60{,}000$ training and $10{,}000$ test grayscale images across 10 clothing categories at $28{\times}28$ resolution.
-For this dataset, a three-layer MLP with hidden sizes $[512, 256, 128]$ was used, with each layer followed by LayerNorm~\citep{ba2016layer} and GELU activation~\citep{hendrycks2016gaussian}.
-All intermediate activations were made available to LAYA.
+Fashion-MNIST~\citep{xiao2017fashion} contains $60{,}000$ training and $10{,}000$ test grayscale images from 10 clothing categories at a resolution of $28{\times}28$ pixels.
+For this dataset, a three-layer MLP with hidden dimensions $[512,256,128]$ was employed.
+Each hidden layer was followed by LayerNorm~\citep{ba2016layer} and GELU activation~\citep{hendrycks2016gaussian}, and all three intermediate representations were exposed to the aggregation head.

-CIFAR-10~\citep{krizhevsky2009learning} comprises $50{,}000$ training and $10{,}000$ test color images in 10 object classes at $32{\times}32$ resolution.
-A lightweight CNN backbone was adopted, consisting of three sequential depthwise–pointwise convolutional stages~\citep{howard2017mobilenets}, each followed by LayerNorm and GELU, with spatial downsampling in the latter stages.
-Global average pooled representations from each stage served as depth-specific features for LAYA.
+CIFAR-10~\citep{krizhevsky2009learning} comprises $50{,}000$ training and $10{,}000$ test color images from 10 object categories at a resolution of $32{\times}32$ pixels.
+The adopted backbone was a lightweight CNN composed of three sequential depthwise--pointwise convolutional stages~\citep{howard2017mobilenets}, each followed by LayerNorm and GELU activation, with spatial downsampling in the later stages.
+Global average pooling was applied to the output of each stage to obtain the layer-wise representations used by LAYA.

-For IMDB sentiment analysis~\citep{maas2011learning}, which includes $25{,}000$ labeled movie reviews (positive/negative), text was processed using a trainable embedding layer followed by stacked bidirectional LSTMs~\citep{hochreiter1997long}.
-The final hidden state of each BiLSTM layer was used as its corresponding layer representation.